DanielaNaomi/EventSender/README.md

 # Known Issues
 - Doesn't show the message in the messenger
-- You need to restart habbo so it works
+- You need to restart habbo with extension installed so it works properly

 # How to use
 1. Select each friend you want to send a message, click the "->" button to drag it over to group list